k2view-academy/K2View-Academy/articles/11_query_builder/01_query_builder_overview.md

 4. [Broadway](/articles/19_Broadway/01_broadway_overview.md), click the QB icon in the **DbCommand actor**.
 A popup opens, where you can build the query and test it.
 Upon closing, the SQL is populated into the actor.

-5. [Instance Groups](/articles/20_jobs_and_batch_services/14_instances_groups.md), where you can write and test queries either manually or be assisted by the DB Interface Explorer.
+5. [Instance Groups](/articles/20_jobs_and_batch_services/14_instances_groups.md), where you can write and test queries either manually or assisted by the DB Interface Explorer.

-6. [Views](/articles/06_LU_tables/06_LU_views.md), where you can write and test queries either manually or be assisted by the DB Interface Explorer.
+6. [Views](/articles/06_LU_tables/06_LU_views.md), where you can write and test queries either manually or assisted by the DB Interface Explorer.